 The Youngblood family has recently severed the cable cord.
 I was very apprehensive about doing it and was very worried that the replacement services wouldn’t be good enough and I would end back up in a cable situation again.
 So far so good and we don’t plan on going back.

 Most of our devices are connected wirelessly.
-We only have one DVR in the livingroom and the rest of the TVs use the Spectrum app on a Roku Device.
+We only had one DVR in the livingroom and the rest of the TVs use the Spectrum app on a Roku Device.
 Spectrum has been the only cable provider to have an app that we can stream wirelessly to the TVs instead of having to use a box.
-We could have had a box at each TV and run a coax cable to it but there is a fee for each box and it is ugly.
-AT&T has a wireless box option and charges a little more for each one.
+We could have had a box at each TV and run a coax cable to it but there is a monthly fee for each box and the extra wires are ugly.
+AT&T has a wireless box option and charges a little more each month for each one.
 The streaming through Rokus has been working really well for us for 4 years.

 It started in August of 2017, my bill was a comfortable $144.67 for Cable, Internet and Phone.
 I was in some bundle that had services that I didn’t need (Phone) but the price was right.
 Then the bill started creepin’